bagisto/user-guide/docs/2.2.0/multi-vendor-marketplace/README.md

 Ratings and reviews build trust in an online marketplace, guide customer purchases, and help sellers improve their service.

 In a Laravel Multi Vendor Marketplace, Rating Management allows buyers to leave star ratings and detailed feedback on both products and sellers after completing a purchase.

+### Payment Management

+Payment management in a Multi-Vendor Marketplace helps both sellers and admins handle finances with ease and clarity.
+Sellers can quickly check their earnings, see payment details for orders, and request payouts without hassle.

+Admins can easily track all payments, manage commissions, and make sure settlements are secure and on time.